-Administration: This building houses a large commons area for student lounging, Cyber Café general circulation area, and evening coordinator offices.
-Administrative offices include offices for the Vice President, Deans of Business Services and Teaching and Learning, in addition to two conference rooms and lobby area.
+Administration: This building houses a large commons area for student lounging, Cyber Café and Administrative offices including offices for the Vice President, Deans of Business Services and Teaching and Learning, in addition to two conference rooms and lobby area.

 Physical Plant: Contains a large equipment room which houses the boilers, cold generating equipment and water-heating equipment providing air conditioning, heating and hot water for the entire campus.
-This building also contains a central control room for monitoring the operation of the central plant and the operation of air conditioning in all buildings on the campus.
-An Olympic size heated swimming pool adjoins this building.
+This building also contains a central control room for monitoring the operation of the central plant and the operation of air conditioning in all buildings campus-wide.

 Career/Technical Complex — Refrigeration & Air Conditioning: Contains large laboratories and classrooms.
 In addition, it contains the High School Equivalency, Adult Skills and English as a Second Language Program.
 The Construction Engineering Technology Building contains classrooms and computer lab.
 This building also contains five offices, two restrooms, mechanical and electrical equipment rooms and miscellaneous storage rooms.